daniyalha33/Weather-App/README.md

 # Weather-App
-Weather App using Api build in mern stack
+Weather App using Api build in html css javascript